 Table of contents

 Information for the trainer

 Toki go pas What is this training about?

-Wok bilong meneja (the Chairperson, the Secretary, the Treasurer)
+Wok bilong meneja

 Wok bilong ol manmeri memba

 Wok bilong lida

 Attachments Icebreakers and energisers

 How to evaluate the training

 Luk save.
-You can use the topic (above) \uparrow to find the section you want.
+You can use the topic (above) ↑ to find the section you want.
 The topic is shown at the top of every page in each section.